stelligent/config-lint/docs/terraform.md

 ## Validate Terraform files with built-in rules

-There is a set of [built-in rules](/cli/assets/terraform.yml) that cover some best practices for AWS resources.
+There is a set of [built-in rules](/cli/assets/terraform) that cover some best practices for AWS resources.
-There

 ```
 config-lint -terraform <FILE_OR_DIRECTORY_OF_TF_FILES>